 The bottom line is that you just don’t know what you’re dealing with when it comes to penny stocks.
-That press release you saw about a company’s new technology could be legit — or it could be a complete lie dreamed up by a promoter that’s been hired to pump and dump the stock.
+That press release you saw about a company’s new technology could be legit — or it could be a complete lie dreamed up by a promoter who’s been hired to pump and dump the stock.

-You can’t fight this risk – but you can respect it.
+You can’t fight this risk.
+But you can respect it.

-Tip #4 – Keep a trading journal
+#4 Keep a Trading Journal

-Information about your past trades can be incredibly useful when it comes to improving your skills as a penny stock trader – but if you want to take advantage of it, you’ve got to track it from the start.
+Information about your past trades can be incredibly useful when it comes to improving your skills as a penny stock trader.
+But if you want to take advantage of it, you’ve got to track it from the start.

 Either way, commit to keeping and updating your trading journal every time you make a move.

-Tip #5 – Take care of yourself
+#5 Take Care of Yourself

-Confession time…I’ve been so wrapped up in trading and teaching for the past few years that I’ve put on some weight.
-Well, not just some.
-I’m up 50 pounds because I’ve been prioritizing the work I’ve been doing to help others over my own health.
+Confession time: For the past few years, I’ve been so wrapped up in trading and teaching that I’ve put on some weight.
+Well, not just some — I’m up 50 pounds because I’ve prioritized helping others over my own health.

 You truly have nothing else in this world if you don’t have your health.
-So I know you want to stay up all night watching my free videos or reading my best-selling book (available for free here).
+So, I know you want to stay up all night watching my free videos or reading my best-selling book (available for free here).

-And when you’re watching stock charts all day and researching all night, it’s hard to remember to get up, cook a healthy meal and get some exercise.
+And when you’re watching stock charts all day and researching all night, it’s hard to remember to get up, cook a healthy meal, and get some exercise.